xy7313/xy7313.github.io/_posts/2017-08-29-jsInterview.md

+4. Local storage, Cookie session storage
-1. cookie: all browser information in client side local storage and session storage. session-temp； local-permanent
+    - Cookie: all browser information in client side
+    - Local storage and session storage. session-temp； local-permanent

 //more code in interview-xy